-- the Company has the right to operate the asset; or - the Company designed the asset in a way that predetermines how and for what purpose it will be used.
+- the Company designed the asset in a way that predetermines how and for what purpose it will be used.

 The Company's leases include land, buildings (residential apartments) and warehouses.
-The lease terms are typically for fixed periods ranging from 2-20 years but may have extension options as described below.
+The lease terms are typically for fixed periods ranging from 2- 20 years but may have extension options as described below.
 On renewal of a lease, the terms may be renegotiated.

 Contracts may contain both lease and non-lease components.
-The Company has elected not to separate lease and non-lease components and instead account for these as a single lease component.
+The Company has elected not to separate lease and nonlease components and instead account for these as a single lease component.
 Lease terms are negotiated on an individual basis and contain different terms and conditions, including extension and termination options.
 The lease agreements do not impose any covenants, however, leased assets may not be used as security for borrowing purposes.